Takin' Care of Business (song): Reception

 The song was recorded by Bachman–Turner Overdrive in late 1973 for their second album Bachman–Turner Overdrive II.
 It reached number 12 on the US Billboard Hot 100 (August 10, 1974), number 6 on the Cash Box Top 100, and number 3 on the Canadian RPM charts, and would become one of BTO's most enduring and well-known songs.
 "Takin' Care of Business" spent 20 weeks on the Billboard Hot 100, longer than any other BTO single.
-Cash Box called it "hard rock with a strong blues base ," stating that "Randy Bachman's lead vocals are perfect and the group's music is unbeatable."
+Cash Box called it "hard rock with a strong blues base," stating that "Randy Bachman's lead vocals are perfect and the group's music is unbeatable."
 Record World said that "Old 'TCB' expression now comes to mean 'total colossal boogie.'"

 In 2011, Bachman said it was the most licensed song in Sony Music's publishing catalogue.
 It is often referred to as "the provincial rock anthem of Manitoba".
-Bachman himself uses the song as the theme for his syndicated radio music show Vinyl Tap.
+Bachman himself used the song as the theme for his syndicated radio music show Vinyl Tap.